CS205-Project/CS205-Spring2017-Projects/Tests/SIMULATEDANNEALING_tests/README_INSTRUCTIONS.txt

 These tests are for testing the building evacuation of 1000-20000 people using Dijkstra's algorithm to calculate the nearest exit for everyone and then using simulated annealing to move people to the least congested exit.
-It uses MPI to communicate between threads for parallel runs of simulated annealing.
+It runs a single thread for simulated annealing starting with nearest exit configuration.

 These test outputs focus on showing how simulated annealing works by improving the solution until it reaches an optimal solution.